Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: March 4th

-Developed in 1969, the Wisconsin Physical Therapy (WPT) Fund offers the Chris Crivello Award and Tracy L. Rasor Sports Medicine Scholarship each year to APTA members.
-Eligible students must be attending CAPTE-accredited colleges in America’s Dairyland with a cumulative GPA of 3.0 or higher to actively pursue careers in sports medicine physical therapy.
-Association trustees check applications for a financial need statement, two recommendation letters, and an official transcript.
+The Wisconsin Physical Therapy Fund offers the Chris Crivello Award and Tracy L. Rasor Sports Medicine Scholarship each year to APTA members.
+Eligible students must be attending CAPTE-accredited colleges in America’s Dairyland.
+They must have a cumulative GPA of 3.0 or higher.
+They must actively pursue careers in sports medicine physical therapy.
+Association trustees check applications for:

 Contact